JohnTerragnoli/ECE281_Lab5/README.md

 *Jump Execute6:* At this line, the jmpSel signal remains low.
 This means that the program will not jump to the location stored in MarHi and MarLo, but instead will just increment the PC by 1, as with the other instructions.
 It will now move onto the instruction at line 09.
 This is just shown again for convenience.

 *Fetch7:* This is when then next line in the code is begun.
 Unfortunately, the simulation ends at this point.
 However, if it were to continue, the command at 09 is a jump command, which jumps to line 9 unconditionally.
-This would occur indefinietlly, or until the reset button was hit.
+This would occur indefinietlly, or until the reset button is hit.
+If the reset button is hit, then the program will jump to the beginning again.
+The reset button was never hit in this simulation.